 Free lessons are offered in-season each weekend to skiers ages 4+ who require adaptive ski, snowboarding, or snowshoeing equipment.

 You’ll have plenty to do at Sugarloaf Ski Resort, in fact, there may be too many activities to choose from.
 Below are a few options for when you’ve gone downhill enough times:

-Live Music: Rock out on Saturdays in the Widowmaker Lodge.
-On deck for the 2017/2018 season are Boston R&B ensemble Miss Fairchild, duo Turner Templeton, Montreal-based rock and blues band The Damn Truth, and folksy duo The Natural High Jumble.
+- Live Music: Rock out on Saturdays in the Widowmaker Lodge.
+Past performances include Boston R&B ensemble Miss Fairchild, duo Turner Templeton, Montreal-based rock and blues band The Damn Truth, and folksy duo The Natural High Jumble.
 These events are typically 21+.

-Marathon: Sugarloaf’s Marathon and 15k will take place in 2018 on Sunday, May 20th.
+- Marathon: Sugarloaf’s Marathon and 15k typically take place in May.

 Sugarloaf offers accommodation options for many different budgets.
 Each property at Sugarloaf Ski Resort is walkable to the slopes and to many on-site restaurants.

-Sugarloaf Mountain Hotel: This resort hotel will make you feel cozy and warm from the wood-paneling in the on-site restaurant 45 North to the custom-built 30-person hot tub.
+- Sugarloaf Mountain Hotel: This resort hotel is one of the best Maine ski hotels.
+It will make you feel cozy and warm from the wood-paneling in the on-site restaurant 45 North to the custom-built 30-person hot tub.
 Suites and adjoining rooms are available.

 - Sugarloaf Inn: For a more casual (and affordable) stay, check into the Sugarloaf Inn, one of the original slopeside accommodations, with rooms for 1-4 guests.